Greek Cucumber and Tomato Salad (Horiatiki)

 Authentic Greek cucumber salad with feta, tomatoes, and Kalamata olives

-Why I Love this Greek Salad!
+Why I Love this Greek Cucumber and Tomato Salad

 Salads always taste fresh, or at least they should.
 This salad is chock-full of veggies and big flavors!
 One bite and you’ll understand why this classic Greek cucumber salad is on repeat in my kitchen.